 Other beautiful ruins in Mexico

-Teotihuacan – Aztec ruins of Mexico
+Teotihuacán – Aztec ruins of Mexico

 The temple of the sun and the moon are the most spectacular.
-You can get all the way to the top of these Aztecs ruins of Mexico, by taking countless steep steps.
+You can get all the way to the top of these Aztecs ruins in Mexico, by taking countless steep steps.
 At the top, you will be rewarded with a wide view of the surroundings.

 Monte Albán – Oaxaca ruins

-Monte Albán was built around 200 BC and was the religious, political and economic center of the Zapotec empire for 2000 years.
-The city is located on a hill, and the view is beautiful!
-If you look out over the complex, you want to go back in time and know how it must have looked.
+Monte Albán is one of the best ruins to visit when you are in Oaxaca.
+The city was built around 200 BC and was the religious, political and economic center of the Zapotec empire for 2000 years.
+The city is located on a hill, and the view is beautiful.
+If you look out over the complex, you want to travel back in time and know how it must have looked.
 The complex contains several parts, including the central plaza, a ball playing field, the buildings of the elite, tombs and the frescoes of Danzantes.

-Oaxaca is one of the best cities to visit in Mexico with a pieceful and nice bohemian atmosphere.
-While walking through Oaxaca city center, you will pass museums, markets, art galleries and countless coffeeshops and restaurants.
+Oaxaca is one of the most beautiful cities in Mexico, with a lovely atmosphere.
 You can stroll around for hours and enjoy squares, churches, colonial buildings, botanical gardens and colorful street art.
-Check out my article with the best things to do in Oaxaca city, Mexico.
+Check out my article with the best things to do in Oaxaca city in Mexico.

 In particular, the Palacio de las Columnas & Grupo de las Columnas are beautiful.
 The adjacent church, built by the Spaniards, was partly built with Mitla stones, something to pay special attention to.